Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 - Martin is responsible for taking 7.8% of his team's field goal attempts this season with 7.7 per game.

-- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.

-- Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Martin's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics concede 111.4 points per game, fourth-ranked in the league.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- On the glass, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.

 - The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.